-Do you ever hear people saying things like “Disney Dining Plan,” “Boarding Group,” or “Disney Vacation Club” and think “huh?”
+Do you ever hear people saying things like “Disney Dining Plan” or “Disney Vacation Club” and think “huh?”
 Or do you have planning questions you’re too afraid to bring up to your Disney-fanatic friends?
 It’s totally okay to not be an expert, that’s what we’re here for!
 We’re answering ALL of the questions you’re too afraid to ask!

 2. Is the Disney Dining Plan going to return?

 Yes!
-Disney said a couple months ago that the dining plan will return in the future, but they did not tell us when that would be happening.
+Disney previously said that the dining plan will return in the future, but they did not tell us when that would be happening.
 The program was suspended when the parks reopened after the closures in 2020.